Top 10 travel hacks to save money on every trip – without skimping

 They exist still?
 Turns out, they do.

-I have found that while they sometimes they can offer no better rates than booking directly with the hotel, they DO get access to deals and other offers than are not listed publicly or available to the booking engines.
+I have found that while they sometimes they can’t offer better rates than booking directly with the hotel, they DO get access to deals and other offers that are not listed publicly or available to the booking engines.

 6) Bring your own alcohol

-Another solid method to saving money, simply bring your own alcohol.
-Wine, beer, hard liquor.
+Another solid method to saving money, is simply bring your own alcohol.

-Doesn’t matter, by bringing your own drinks you will be able to save on the one food and beverage item that has the highest markups.
+By bringing your own drinks, you will be able to save on the one food and beverage item that has the highest markups.

 We often will cart in a large cooler filled with water, beer, soda, etc.